YaLTeR/niri/README.md

 ## Status

-Work in progress.
+A lot of the essential functionality is implemented, plus some goodies on top.
-Many things work, but some pieces of functionality expected of a Wayland compositor are missing.
+Feel free to give niri a try.
-Also, have your waybars and fuzzels ready: niri is not a complete desktop environment.
+Have your waybars and fuzzels ready: niri is not a complete desktop environment.

 https://github.com/YaLTeR/niri/assets/1794388/3713a563-d7a2-4c56-aa0b-b4986b5dc188